radicle-dev/radicle-contracts/docs/how_the_pool_works.md

 One can start, alter or end the process of sending their funds at any time with immediate effect.
 The flow of funds is automatically maintained and steady over time.

-There are 3 roles present in the contract.
+There are 2 roles present in the contract.
 Any Ethereum address can simultaneously take on any of these roles.

 - **The sender**: has assets and chooses who do they want to send them to, how much, and at what rate
 - **The receiver:** receives funds from senders
-- **The proxy**: receives funds from senders, but immediately passes them to receivers of their choice

 ## The cycles